laravel/docs/errors.md

 When you start a new Laravel project, error and exception handling is already configured for you; however, at any point, you may use the `withExceptions` method in your application's `bootstrap/app.php` to manage how exceptions are reported and rendered by your application.

-The `$exceptions` object provided to the `withMiddleware` closure is an instance of `Illuminate\Foundation\Configuration\Exceptions` and is responsible for managing exception handling in your application.
+The `$exceptions` object provided to the `withExceptions` closure is an instance of `Illuminate\Foundation\Configuration\Exceptions` and is responsible for managing exception handling in your application.
 We'll dive deeper into this object throughout this documentation.

 <a name="configuration"></a>
 ## Configuration